readium/readium-css/docs/CSS03-injection_and_pagination.md

 ![Two-Column Spread Model](assets/spread-model.jpg)

-In the spread model, i.e. two columns, the `--RS__colWidth` is a floor: once the minimum width available can’t contain 2 columns (the value is computed from the `font-size` user setting), we switch to the single page model.
+In the spread model, i.e. two columns, the `--RS__colWidth` is a floor: once the minimum width available (viewport) can’t contain 2 columns (the value is computed from the `font-size` user setting), we switch to the single page model.

+For instance, if `--RS__colWidth` is `20em` and the `font-size`, `100%` (`16px`), then the floor is `320px`.
+If 2 columns can fit in the viewport, the spread model is applied.
+If they can’t, the page model is applied.
+Hence, if the user sets the `font-size` at `200%` (`32px`), the floor is `640px`, which means the viewport should be at least `1240px`-wide to apply the spread model.

-Since we don’t limit line-length anymore, you might want to limit the web view/iframe size so that you don’t end up with wide columns on large screens (or add `padding` to `root` and take it into account when scrolling).
+Since we still limit line-length in the spread model, you might want to limit the web view/iframe size so that you don’t end up with wide gaps on large screens (or add `padding` to `:root`, and take it into account when scrolling).

 #### Variables you can set